YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 The repository contains:

 - **Biological characterisation of lysine-rich domains**
-  - Analysis of the domain biology of proteins with lysine-rich regions
 - **LC-MS data processing and stoichiometry calculation**
   - Workflows for calculating PTM stoichiometry from MaxQuant output, optimising database search parameters, identifying diagnostic ions for hydroxylysine (Hyl), and computing site-specific stoichiometry across multiple datasets
 - **Visualisation of site-specific hydroxylation stoichiometry**